phdccltd/phdcc-papers-api/README.md

 ```

 Check that the command actually works first, ie do `/usr/bin/node /usr/local/bin/pm2 restart all`.
 Use `whereis pm2` to find its location.

+Note that papers can be run as a static website instead of being served by pm2 and node - [phdcc-papers](https://github.com/phdccltd/phdcc-papers#user-content-run-as-static-website).

 ## Code updates